Category: Task Managers

 Todoist

-Habitica fails first because game mechanics introduce overhead beyond semester needs.
+Habitica fails first because it breaks when game mechanics introduce overhead beyond semester needs.

 Verdict